sohail-c/project1/project1.md

 ### Group Decision: Waterfall
 We decided on Waterfall for this piece of software.
 The software is being developed for embedded systems, which will likely involve sensors and cameras used in traffic infrastructure.
 This would make updating the systems difficult if it is needed.
 This caters to the Waterfall life cycle where thorough planning, documentation and testing are conducted before deploying.
 The system plays an imporant role in society, and therefore should be reliable and error free.

+### Alternate Decision: Spiral
+We were pretty confident about our choice of waterfall for this model due to the embedded nature.
+Spiral was mentioned due to it having elements of both Waterfall and Incremental.

 ---

 ### Scenario #6